aptech/docs/docs/CR-logy.rst

 Purpose
 ----------------

-Graphs X vs. Y using log coordinates for the Y axis.
+Graphs X vs. Y using log coordinates for the y-axis.

 ..
 NOTE:: This function is for use with the deprecated PQG graphics.
 Use :func:`plotLogY` instead.